-The early bouts didn’t have much kicking, because the fighters who were used to competing in no contact point fighting did not have the extreme conditioning of boxers or of the MMA fighters of our own time.
+The early bouts actually didn’t have much kicking, because the fighters who were used to competing in no contact point fighting did not have the extreme conditioning of boxers, Thai fighters, or of the MMA fighters of our own time.

-The fighters found that it was easier to get both points and knock outs with boxing punches than kicks, especially since low kicks were not allowed, and was much less tiring to focus on hand techniques.
-The early tournaments required a minimum number of kicks that had to be thrown in each round, in order to avoid a penalty.
+These early American kick boxers found that it was easier to get both points and knock outs with boxing punches than with kicks, especially since low kicks were not allowed, and it was much less tiring to focus on hand techniques.
+The early tournaments actually required a minimum number of kicks that had to be thrown in each round, in order to avoid point deductions.

-Interestingly, at the time that American kick boxing was invested, most of the top point fighting competitors were either Korean stylists, or used mostly Korean style kicks.
-In the US karate tournament competitors had always borrowed techniques from other Karate and Tae Kwan Do styles.
-So “American kick boxing” was in actuality a combination of western boxing and Korean karate kicking techniques.
+Interestingly, at the time that American kick boxing was invented, most of the top point fighting competitors were either Korean stylists, or used mostly Korean style kicks.
+In the US, karate tournament competitors had always borrowed techniques from other Karate and Tae Kwan Do styles.
+So “American kick boxing” was in actuality a combination of western boxing and mostly Korean karate kicking techniques.

-As the fighters became much better conditioned the number of kicks, as well as the effectiveness of the kicks increased.
-The top fighters were Joe Lewis in the heavyweight division, Bill Wallace in the middle weight division, and Benny Urquidez in the light weight division.
+As these fighters became much better conditioned, the number of kicks, as well as the effectiveness of the kicks increased.
+The top fighters of the era were Joe Lewis in the heavyweight division, Bill Wallace in the middle weight division, and Benny Urquidez in the light weight division.
 All of them used a lot of very effective kicks.

 Joe learned Karate in Okinawa when he was stationed there in the military, and got his black belt in an amazing 9 months.
 He favored the side kick and ridge hand in his no contact tournaments, and continued to use the side kick in his kick boxing fights.

-Joe was a very skilled fighter, who was tough as nails and had knockout power in his hands and feet.
+Joe was a very skilled fighter, was tough as nails, and had knockout power in his hands and feet.
 He also trained with Bruce Lee, and Bruce was even his corner man and trainer for some of his kick boxing fights.

 Joe was unbeatable in both point fighting and kick boxing, but towards the end of his career, he realized that despite all his successes he really hadn’t made much money, so he decided to try professional boxing.
 He had one fight against a mediocre boxer and was soundly beaten, which shows how dominant boxing is for hand techniques.
 However, Joe was probably past his prime then.

 He devised his own unique style where he used the same chamber for the roundhouse kick, side kick, and hook kick, so that opponents had trouble telling which kick was coming at them, until it was too late.
-Bill had outstanding speed and flexibility and scored many spectacular knockouts with his lead leg kicks.
+Bill had outstanding speed and flexibility in his lead leg and scored many spectacular knockouts with lead leg head kicks.
 He also liked the lead hook punch and the jab.

 Benny studied and obtained black belts in 9 different martial arts.
 He had some really good kicks that he used effectively in the ring, including spinning kicks and jumping kicks.
 He was so dominant in the US in his weight class that he started touring around the world, and was willing to fight anybody, anywhere, with great success.
 Eventually he went to Thailand to compete against the Thai champions.

-Because leg kicks were found to be so effective, American Kick boxing was replaced by other kick boxing styles which used leg kicks.
-Some, like Glory, also use knees and some limited clinching.
+Because leg kicks were found to be so effective, American Kick boxing was eventually replaced by other kick boxing styles which used leg kicks.
+Some competitions, like Glory, also use knees and some limited clinching.
 Also karate style kicks have become much less popular than Muay Thai kicks in kick boxing, as well as in MMA.